 The tree that links all worlds draws up water from the well, up through trunk and branches and leaves, and the well’s water falls again from the tree as the dew, where it re-enters the well again to renew the cycle.

-I don’t know about you, but I have been used to considering Norse mythology as pretty much the most brutal and patriarchal of all mythologies.
+I have been used to considering Norse mythology as pretty much the most brutal and patriarchal of all mythologies.
 And yet, here at the center of its cosmological myth, with the sacred Well and the holy Tree, are images of the three Goddesses doing their work of healing and renewal.
 It is one of the loveliest images in all mythology.
 (Source)

-(Why are there are three roots, three well, three norns?)
+Why are there are three roots, three well, three norns?)

 (from Marie Louise Von Franz, Number and Time, p.33):